-Lecture: Mean Properties of Linear Surface Gravity Waves, Energy and Energy Flux
+Mean Properties of Linear Surface Gravity Waves, Energy and Energy Flux

 Here, mean properties of the linear surface gravity wave field will be considered.
-These properties include wave energy, energy flux, and mass flux, which is also known as Stokes drift.
-In a future lecture we will consider wave momentum fluxes.
-These properties are important as they help us understand how the wave field affects the circulation on time-scales much slower than the waves themselves.
+These properties include wave energy and wave energy flux.
+Other mean properties such as wave mass flux, also known as Stokes drift, and wave momentum fluxes will not be considered here.
 Some of these wave properties will be depth averaged and others will not be, so keep that in mind.
-Furthermore, aside from wave-energy, the wave-aveaged properties are all fluxes of a sort - either energy, mass, or momentum.
-So without further ado!